Learn how to make Waldorf Salad with our simple-to-follow recipe.

 Recipes on The Purple Pumpkin Blog use both cup measurements and/or weighted measurements.
 American cups and kitchen food scales are handy pieces of equipment to have in your kitchen as it means you’ll be able to make all of the different recipes on my blog.
 I try to give American, imperial, and metric measurements in my recipes.
 Please note, you can mix cup measurements with weighted measurements, but never mix imperial (pounds, ounces, pints, etc.,) with metric (kilograms, grams, litres, etc.,).

-One of the hero ingredients in this dish is apple, so here are some more recipes using the same:
+One of the hero ingredients in this dish is apples, so here are some more recipes using the same:

 - Instant Pot Baked Brie and Apple Appetizer